Our Two year Tulip Management Development Program

 - The customers perspective

-As you move into your first rotation and role you will learn and develop through the experience of “doing your job”.
+As you move into your first rotation or your static role you will learn and develop through the experience of “doing your job”.
 This will be a really rich experience and you will be supported by your Line Manager who will guide and challenge you to help you develop.
 Don’t worry you won’t be on your own!
 You will also receive regular 121 meetings with your own personal Mentor and the HR Business Partner who supports the business until you are attached to.

 This individual support will help you review your experiences and learning.
 Additionally your Mentor is there to share their own experiences with you to broaden and strengthen your own development.
 On your first day with us we will share some approaches that you can use to gain the maximum benefit from your Mentoring and other 121 sessions you have.